Trash of the Titans: Plot

 Local department store Costington's launches a new August holiday called Love Day intended to boost summer sales.
 The Simpsons celebrate it, but the vast amount of packaging and unwanted gifts it produces causes the garbage to build up.
-When Homer Simpson overloads the trash and is forced to take it out, he fails to make it to the curb in time.
+When Homer overloads the trash and is forced to take it out, he fails to make it to the curb in time.
 As the garbage men drive away without collecting his trash, Homer angrily shouts insults at them, causing a fight that leads to the family's garbage service being cut off.
 Garbage gradually piles up on their front lawn and despite Marge's pleas, Homer refuses to apologize to the garbage men.

 Homer awakens one morning to find the pile of trash gone and believes he has beaten City Hall, only to learn that Marge wrote a letter of apology to the Springfield Sanitation Commissioner Ray Patterson, forging Homer's signature.
-Outraged by this, Homer goes to see Patterson, demanding the letter be returned.
+Outraged, Homer goes to see Patterson, demanding the letter be returned.
 Patterson does so and tries to be civil with Homer, but Homer insists he will fight the department and decides to run for Commissioner.

-Homer's campaign starts badly with him being beaten up after interrupting U2's PopMart Tour concert but picks up when bartender Moe suggests that Homer use his off-hand comment of "Can't someone else do it?" as a slogan.
-Homer spreads his message to the town and promises expensive services such as round-the-clock garbage service and sanitation workers doing all possible household cleaning, as well as providing garbage men stylish new uniforms.
-After a town hall debate during which Homer belittles Patterson to the amusement of the assembled townspeople, Homer wins the election by a landslide victory.
+Homer's campaign starts badly with him being beaten up after interrupting U2's PopMart Tour concert.
+However, after bartender Moe suggests that Homer use his off-hand comment of "Can't someone else do it?" as a slogan, Homer's campaign picks up after a populist rebranding.
+Spreading his message to the town, he promises expensive services such as round-the-clock garbage service and sanitation workers doing all possible household cleaning, as well as providing garbage men with stylish new uniforms.
+During a town hall debate, Homer belittles Patterson to the amusement of the assembled townspeople (as well as possibly tampering with the brakes of Patterson's car).

+After Patterson rhetorically asks Springfieldians to decide between his record of public service and Homer's corruption and incompetence, Homer wins a landslide victory in the election.
 Whilst clearing out his office, Patterson warns Homer that he will "crash and burn".
-After being sworn in, he shows his plans by singing a parody of "The Candy Man" entitled "The Garbage Man."
+After being sworn in, Homer shows his plans by singing a parody of "The Candy Man" entitled "The Garbage Man."